AliAman500/MazeTankers/README.md

 Left click to shoot bullet

 ## Windows/Mac/Linux
-TANK3D can be installed at https://github.com/AliAman500/Tank3D.
+MazeTankers can be installed at https://github.com/AliAman500/Tank3D.
 Pull the project in Eclipse using the link.

 #### Troubleshooting and Errors
 If you receive an ArrayIndexOutOfBoundsException when you try to play, you will need to add the following vm arguments